rampantdev/100-days-of-code/log.md

 #Python
 Worked on contuining with a work related automation project.
 Attempting to use shutil to move files around and organize them.
 Running into trouble working with paths, but making progress.

+### Day 17: May 11, 2017 - assertions, logging, etc!
+#Python
+Spent time re-learning about assetions and practiign with the logging module.
+Also covered some ground on exceptions

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)